 Learn more about how crude oil is transported.

 Without better access to tidewater and domestic markets, Canada receives fewer economic benefits from development of its oil and natural gas.
-The Canadian Energy Research Institute estimates the Western Canadian oil industry could contribute $1.5 trillion in provincial and federal taxes, and provincial royalties over the next 20 years.
+The Canadian Energy Research Institute estimates the Western Canadian oil industry could contribute an estimated $230 billion in provincial and federal taxes, and provincial royalties over the next 10 years.
 It’s this economic contribution governments use to help pay for things that Canadians value and want such as health care, education and public infrastructure, including schools, roads and hospitals.

-Despite having and making more than enough oil to meet all of Canada’s own needs, we spent $17 billion last year importing oil from places such as the United States, Saudi Arabia, Algeria, Angola and Nigeria.
+Despite having and making more than enough oil to meet all of Canada’s own needs, we spend about $19 billion a year importing oil from places such as the United States, Saudi Arabia, Algeria, Norway and Nigeria.
 Many of these countries have less stringent environmental standards than Canada’s, and that’s not ideal from a global environmental perspective.

 With new pipelines to transport Western Canadian oil to Ontario, Quebec and the Maritimes, who currently rely on imports to meet their needs, we would have the opportunity to reduce Canada’s dependence on foreign oil while keeping the money spent on imports in Canada, where it can help create jobs and grow the economy.

 The United States and Canada share the world’s largest and most comprehensive trading relationship.
 Energy is a major part of this relationship as Canada is the single largest foreign supplier of energy to the United States.
 Canada is uniquely positioned to contribute to meeting growth in U.S. energy demand.

 Canada is the largest supplier of crude oil and petroleum products to the U.S., with the oil sands being the largest source.
 Growing domestic supply helped Canada overtake the Organization of Petroleum Exporting Countries (OPEC) for cumulative U.S. imports by the end of 2014.